I beg to move, That the Bill be now read a Second time.

 My Bill seeks to address the policy introduced in 2016 whereby under-25s in minimum wage jobs can be paid less per hour than their older colleagues—even those performing the same tasks.
 My Bill would ensure that the Government’s national living wage, currently £7.83 per hour for those over 25, would apply to all workers over the age of 18—the group I am targeting currently receive a reduced minimum of £5.90 per hour.
 This simple change would have a big impact on many young people’s lives, helping to tackle the generational divide opening up in our country.

 The impact of the current policy is keenly felt by young people in my constituency, many of whom have written to me in support of the Bill.
 Katie, for example, was paid just £5.25 per hour when she started working at a major high street retailer at 18.
-She told me that young people in her workplace were often expected to do the most difficult tasks and in some cases look after entire departments, yet they still received less than the wage of their older colleagues.
+She told me that young people in her workplace were often expected to do the most difficult tasks and in some cases look after entire departments, yet they still received a lower wage than their older colleagues.
 She is now 22, with five years’ retail experience, but is still paid less than others.
 She says she feels unappreciated and has put off the possibility of buying a house, and she is frustrated that she cannot provide financial support to her parents.

 Another Halifax resident, Imran, started working at 16, but because he was paid less than older colleagues he found it difficult to be able to afford his work-related expenses.
 He was disappointed that, even though he did the same—or often more—work than people who were older than him, he got paid a lot less.